ger0nymo/mushroom-classifier-frontend/README.md

 A flutter frontend made for a mushroom classifier laboratory project.

-The project uses BLoC for state management and the camera plugin for taking pictures.
+The project uses BLoC for state management, the camera plugin for taking pictures, and the dio package for handling http requests.

 ## Getting Started